kontainapp/km/docs/shebang.md

 With this approach so Km will not do no manipulation with passed payload name, other than the argv[0]-based approach described above.

-Note that this will require changing Nokia faktory and other places which current generate shebang files and are dependent on this
+Note that this will require changing code which currently generates shebang files and are dependent on this

 ## Snapshots